On March 21, the social media world will be flooded with pictures of feet in crazy socks. Who doesn’t love a good pair of crazy socks?

 I hope you will take time to evaluate how to “do better” the next time you meet someone with Down Syndrome.
-A great way to start is celebrating World Down Syndrome Day 2019 with us.
-Come to the Ballooning for All Balloon Rally on March 16 and get those crazy socks out of your drawer and onto your feet on March 21!
+A great way to start is celebrating World Down Syndrome Day with us.
+Get those crazy socks out of your drawer and onto your feet on March 21!

 About our Guest Author

 Christy has lived in the Albuquerque area for 17 years.
 She is a wife of almost 21 years, a stay-at-home mom to 6 (soon-to-be 7) beautiful children ages 17 years to 6 years.
 She has a heart for people with Down Syndrome.
-She and her husband, Matthew, are parents to 3 children with Down Syndrome, who were adopted internationally.
+Christy and her husband, Matthew, are parents to three children with Down Syndrome who were adopted internationally.

 Originally published March 2019.